-- LinkedIn (new window) – Visit Georgetown University’s page within LinkedIn to explore the profiles of alumni working abroad.
+- LinkedIn – Visit Georgetown University’s page on LinkedIn to explore the profiles of alumni working abroad.

 Handshake, our job and internship database for students and alumni, allows you to customize searches using geographical preferences.
 Below is just a sample of some of the opportunities available overseas: